shashwat-9/Distributed-Task-Scheduler/README.md

  - All tasks must be executed at the scheduled time, before the permitted delays.
  - The status and logs must be accessible.

-Language/Framework: Java/SpringBoot
+Language: Golang
 Database: Postgres
 Messaging Queue: Kafka
-Cloud/DevOps: AWS, Linux, Docker, Kubernetes
+Cloud/DevOps: AWS, Linux, Kubernetes

 There're 3 components of this system:
 1. User-Service -> For user interaction and CRUD for tasks on DB.